Complaints and Remedy Policy 2024 - 2027

 1. Policy aims

 1.1 Derby Homes aims to provide services that meet customer needs, both in terms of appropriateness and quality.
-If something goes wrong, we want to be able to resolve complaints at the earliest available opportunity and learn lessons to help improve our services.
+If something goes wrong, we want to be

 1.3 We want customers to be able to raise a complaint so we can respond, put things right in a fair and timely manner and learn from their complaint.